Avebury Henge – the largest stone circle in the world

-Due to tourists and vandals Stonehenge has become a location that you can only access from a distance, there is no longer anyway to get close to the stones and the tickets to visit are very expensive running around £25 each adult.
+Due to tourists and vandals, Stonehenge has become a location that you can only access from a distance, there is no longer any way to get close to the stones and the tickets to visit are very expensive running around £25 for each adult.
 The Avebury stone circle is free to visit the stones but you can pay for a ticket to see the museum and Manor House.

 What is a henge?

-The full definition is ‘a nearly circular or oval flat area over 65 feet across that is enclosed by a boundary earthwork that comprises a ditch with an external bank pierced by one, two, or four entrances’.)
-The most famous true henge in the UK is probably Avebury, about 20 miles north of Stonehenge.
+The full definition of a henge is a ” nearly circular or oval flat area over 65 feet across that is enclosed by a boundary earthwork that comprises a ditch with an external bank pierced by one, two, or four entrances”.
+The most famous true henge in the UK is Avebury, about 20 miles north of Stonehenge.

-The Stone Circle Avebury
+The Avebury Stones Circle

 Over 6000 years ago the people living in this area of Wiltshire also built a Neolithic stone henge which is comprised of 3 circles and is the most important site of its kind in Europe.
 Avebury Henge has been a place of worship and religious importance for centuries.

 Avebury is a treat to visit, the henge sits in and around a stereotypical English village although over the many years since it was built many of the stones have been moved to accommodate crops and build houses.

 Hundreds of years ago the Avebury Henge was not considered a monument and a place to be revered it was a nuisance and the giant rocks just got in the way of doing business so to speak.
 It is only in recent years that the Henge has come under the guidance of the National Trust and English Heritage and become a revered monument.
 The real brutal assault on the fabric of the Avebury Henge appears to have begun in the late 17th Century when the local inhabitants found ways of breaking up the stones so they could be used as a building material.